mohai17/OpenCart/README.md

 - **P2**: Optional or additional features.

 ## Usage
-This README.md provides an overview of the test scenarios for the OpenCart frontend.
+This README.md provides an overview of the test scenarios for the OpenCart.
 Each scenario will be tested based on its priority to ensure a smooth user experience.

 ---